 To get the azaleas bonsai deeper into the pot, some substrate or root ball can be removed.
 We have decided here to shorten the root ball.

 The azalea is realigned.
 Everything fits now.
 Hold the tree firmly and twist the fastening wire over the root ball.
-Cut off the overhanging ends with wire pliers.
+Cut off the overhanging ends with a bonsai wire cutter.

 It is important that the bonsai substrate is thoroughly worked in between the roots.
 A thin stick (eg. chopsticks) is well suited for this.

-If you don't like this colour you can cover Kanuma with a thin layer of other bonsai soil.
-Due to its dark grey colour, expanded shale is quite suitable for this purpose.
+If you don't like this color you can cover Kanuma with a thin layer of other bonsai soil.
+Due to its dark grey color, expanded shale is quite suitable for this purpose.
 Best mixed with a slightly finer substrate such as soil for indoor bonsai.